 (Same as ECON 6460.)
+Prerequisites: FIN 6010 and FIN 6110.
 Focuses on the pricing of equity and debt securities using discounted cash flow, relative valuation, and the Black-Scholes real option valuation approaches in the top-down analysis framework.
 Focuses on analyzing the macroeconomic environment, forecasting short-term and long-term stock market trends, performing industry analysis, identifying the key value drivers for the industry and stocks, interpreting accounting and non-accounting information necessary for valuation, establishing assumptions for valuation models, applying valuation quantitative models in the stock research project, and presenting equity research in a professional manner.

 FIN 6710 - Financial Statement Analysis

-Prerequisite: FIN 3010 or FIN 6000.
+Prerequisites: FIN 6010 with C or better.
 Theory of corporate finance with applications.
 Techniques and problems for maximizing wealth through the application of discounted cash flow analysis.
 Emphasis on risk, capital budgeting, and capital structure.

 FIN 6730 - Financial Institutions and Markets

 (Same as ECON 6730.)
+Prerequisites: FIN 6010 and FIN 6110.
 Focuses on the common and distinctive aspects of the provision of financial services and the management of risk associated with those services.
 Roles, characteristics, and operation of financial institutions, constraints that these institutions face in meeting that objective, regulatory environment within which they operate, risks they face and the management of those risks, evolution of the financial industry over time, and the causes and reactions to financial crises throughout the world.